The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Modelling of the data

-The fitting procedure was performed following the steps discussed in \citet{2022florian}.
-The Bayesian inference approach was utilized to determine the dynamical parameters and their uncertainties.
-We set the priors as either flat or Gaussian, depending on the stellar population and defined the log-likelihood function as follows:
+Following \citetalias{2022florian}, we employed a Bayesian inference framework to estimate the parameters and their uncertainties.
+Depending on the stellar population, flat or Gaussian priors were adopted.
+The log-likelihood function used was:

-Here $\sigma_W$ and $\sigma_N$ are the proper motion uncertainties in RA and Dec directions and $i$ represents the grid number.
-The $\mu_{W,mod}$ and $\mu_{N,mod}$ are the model proper motion values derived from equation 7 of \citet{2002vandermarel}.
-The sampling of the posterior parameter space was carried out using the Affine Invariant Markov Chain Monte Carlo (MCMC) Ensemble sampler \citep{2010MCMC} technique.
-We employed the \texttt{emcee} python package \citep{2013emcee} to run the Bayesian inference with the MCMC sampling on the data and the model.

-In the transverse velocity model, the line-of-sight distance, $D_0$ and the line-of-sight velocity, $v_{sys}$ were kept as constants at 49.9 kpc \citep[][this distance was chosen because it is more robust and accounts for distances derived from diverse stellar populations]{2014degrijs} and 262.2 km s$^{-1}$ \citep{2002vandermarel} respectively and the rest were set as free parameters.
-We applied priors for the free parameters based on values obtained by \citet{2022florian} from the kinematical study of the inner VMC tiles of the LMC.
-In the \texttt{emcee} algorithm, we utilized 200 walkers, each executing 2000 steps.
-After convergence, only the final 25\% of the chain was utilized to compute the posterior distribution.
-The corner plot for the MCMC sampling of the parameter space is shown in Figure \ref{fig:cornerAll}.
-The best-fitting dynamical parameters and their associated uncertainties, as provided in Table \ref{tab:param}, were obtained based on the 16th, 50th, and 84th percentiles within their marginalized distributions, represented as histograms along the diagonal of the corner plot.
-The dynamical parameters seem to agree well with previous estimates, with no notable deviation in their values \citep{2014vandermarel, 2021GaiaMC, 2022choi, 2022florian}.